mosnyik/StacksNFTAuctionPlace/README.md

 # **Creating an NFT Auction Dapp With Clarity and Stacks.js: Step-by-Step Guide**

-In this tutorial, we would be learning about how to work with Clarity to write smart contracts on the Stacks blockchain and connect it to a next.js app using Stacks.js and we want to achieve that using an NFT Auction dapp as a sample project.
+In this tutorial, we would be learning how to work with Clarity to write smart contracts on the Stacks blockchain and connect it to a next.js app using Stacks.js and we want to achieve that using an NFT Auction dapp as a sample project.
 You can check out the [github repo](https://github.com/mosnyik/StacksNFTAuctionPlace) anytime if you want to compare your code along the way.

 ## **Assumption**
 Since this is not a 101 beginner guide, it is assumed that you already successfully installed Clarinet on your machine and that it is available in your system PATH (that is to say, typing clarinet in your Terminal runs Clarinet), if you have not, you can get helpful guide from [Hiro's website](https://docs.hiro.so/smart-contracts/clarinet#installing-clarinet).

 ## **Overview**
 Auctions have a long-standing history spanning back to centuries.
 It is interesting to see how this method of fundraising has evolved over the years.
-Today, biding is one of the fastest-growing use cases on the blockchain.
+Today, bidding is one of the fastest-growing use cases on the blockchain.
 All the credits go to decentralized NFT marketplaces that allow buyers and sellers to engage in a peer-to-peer model.
-That is why in this tutorial, we will build an NFT Auction Dapp which we would simply call *NFT Auction* and it will have the following features
+That is why in this tutorial, we will build an NFT Auction Dapp which we would call *NFT Auction* and it will have the following features
 * A user can whitelist their NFT and create an auction for it.
 * Once an auction is started, the auction maker (maker) can not withdraw their NFT.
-* Every auction will take an expiry time in block-height which would correspond to the time the auction will end or expire
+* Every auction will take an expiry time in `block height` which would correspond to the time the auction will end or expire
 * The maker will only get paid in STX
 * The bidder can only place a bid if they bid higher than the existing highest bid
 * If a bidder did not win the bid, they can request a refund on the bid amount